-Saudi Arabia has been assigned the following credit ratings: A1 (stable outlook) by Moody's and A+ (stable outlook) by Fitch.
-The current credit ratings assigned to Saudi Arabia by Moody's and Fitch are a result of a downgrade by each of these credit ratings agencies from, in the case of Moody's, Aa3 to the current A1 in May 2016 and, in the case of Fitch, from AA- to the current A+ in March 2017.
-Furthermore, in February 2016, S&P, which rates Saudi Arabia on an unsolicited basis, cut Saudi Arabia's foreign and local currency credit ratings by two levels from A+ (negative) to A- (stable).
+Saudi Arabia has been assigned the following credit ratings: A1 (stable outlook) by Moody's and AA-(negative outlook) by Fitch.
+The current credit ratings assigned to Saudi Arabia by Moody's and Fitch are a result of a downgrade by each of these credit ratings agencies from, in the case of Moody's, Aa3 to the current A1 in May 2016 and, in the case of Fitch, from AA to AA- in April 2016 (with Fitch reaffirming its rating in September 2016).
+Furthermore, in February 2016, S&P, which rates Saudi Arabia on an unsolicited basis, cut Saudi Arabia's foreign and local currency credit ratings by two levels from A+ (negative) to A-(stable).
 For each of the downgraded ratings mentioned above, the relevant ratings agency cited a fall in oil prices having led to a material deterioration in Saudi Arabia's credit profile and the expectation of an increased Government budget deficit as among the reasons for the downgrade.

 Ratings are an important factor in establishing the financial strength of debt issuers and are intended to measure an issuer's ability to repay its obligations based upon criteria established by the rating agencies.
 Any further downgrade in Saudi Arabia's sovereign credit rating, or in the credit ratings of instruments issued, insured or guaranteed by related institutions or agencies, could negatively affect the price of the Notes.
-On 17 May 2016, Moody's downgraded two Government-related issuers in Saudi Arabia, namely Saudi Electricity Company ("SEC") and Saudi Telecom Company ("STC").
+In March 2016, Moody's placed on review for downgrade a number of Government-related issuers in Saudi Arabia, namely Saudi Basic Industries Corporation ("SABIC"), Saudi Electricity Company ("SEC") and Saudi Telecom Company ("STC").
 To the extent that major Government-related institutions or agencies are subject to further downgrades in the future, this may adversely affect the finances of the Government to the extent that the Government provides explicit or implicit guarantees or credit support for the indebtedness of those entities, or to the extent that such entities contribute to Government revenues.